wh-alice/mig_visualstudio/vs/debugger/how-to--specify-a-.net-framework-version-for-debugging.md

 ---
-title: "How to: Specify a .NET Framework Version For Debugging" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Specify a .NET Framework Version For Debugging | testtitle" ms.custom: "" ms.date: "10/19/2016"
+ms.prod: "visual-studio-dev14"